rncm-prism/PRiSM-MusicGestureRecognition/README.md

 ## Contributing

-Contributions to the PRiSM Music Gesture Recognition project are welcome!
+Contributions to the PRiSM Audio Gesture Recognition project are welcome!
 If you encounter any issues or have ideas for improvements, please submit them as GitHub issues or create a pull request with your proposed changes.

 -----------

 ## License

-PRiSM Music Gesture Recognition is licensed under the [MIT License](LICENSE).
+PRiSM Audio Gesture Recognition is licensed under the [MIT License](LICENSE).
 You are free to use and distribute the software in accordance with the terms of the license.
 If you use this in your project kindly give credit to the RNCM PRiSM team.

 -----------